Home » Blog » Saltillo Tile » How to Clean Terracotta Saltillo Tile Flooring

 mexican tile in spanish style home

-Many moons ago, did your floor look fresh and vibrant like this?
+Many moons ago, did your floor look as fresh and vibrant as this?
 And now, is it dark, dull, and has dirty grout lines?

 Just getting started?
 Check out this article on installing Saltillo on a wood subfloor!